 2. Finely grind the spices in a spice grinder while still warm.
 Let cool, then mix with the sugar and the cocoa.
 Store in a jar with a tight-fitting lid in a cool, dark place.

 3. For the Apple Bread, peel, quarter and core the apples.
 Cut them into 1/2-inch (1 cm) chunks.
 Place them in a large bowl with the lemon juice and brown sugar and stir gently to combine.
 Cover and let stand for about 1 hour so the apples release some juice.

-7. Add the apples with all the liquids and the raisins with the rum to the bowl with the flour.
+8. Add the apples with all the liquids and the raisins with the rum to the bowl with the flour.
 Mix well until all the ingredients are thoroughly combined and no traces of flour remain.
 If the mixture is dry, add apple cider, 1 tablespoon at a time.

-10. Wrap in aluminum foil or store in an airtight container in the fridge.
+10. Wrap tightly in wax paper or store in an airtight container in the fridge.
 The bread can also be frozen.